mohalahmad/cells/README.md

 $mvn clean install
 which goning  to make jar file in the target folder then you build docker image in the java directory
-$docker image build -f Dockerfile -t api-cell
+$docker image build -f Dockerfile -t api-cell .
+**dont forget the dot (.) at the end

 go the swarm directory and run this
 $ docker stack deploy -c docker-compose.yml db